 Jeff Ryan is the Art teacher at MLA.
 He received his B.F.A in Ceramics (with K-12 Certification) from West Virginia University in 1996.
 He has been teaching pottery, handbuilding, and sculpture in many community based arts organizations for over 15 years.
 In 2001, he lived and worked in Nargarno Karabagh (Armenia) for two years.
 Working with locals, he oversaw the reactivation of a small village pottery.
 In 2006 as a graduate student, he traveled to China to study porcelain production and ceramic history.
 In 2009, he worked with locals in Kabul, Afghanistan as a consultant to produce geometric tile for a non profit organization’s courtyard fountain.
 His background is in functional pottery, but his current work is a combination of narrative mosaics and geometric tile.

 Amber is our Spanish teacher.
-She holds a BA in Spanish and a MAT in Elementary Education from the University of South Carolina - Columbia as well as a MA in Hispanic Literature from Indiana University - Bloomington.
-She has taught at-risk readers, 2nd grade and a 2-3 year old daycare class.
+She holds a BA in Spanish and an MAT in Elementary Education from the University of South Carolina - Columbia as well as an MA in Hispanic Literature from Indiana University - Bloomington.
+She has taught second grade, a 2 and 3 year-old daycare class, and as a reading teacher.
 Amber has also been a kindergarten classroom aide.
 She was an undergraduate classroom instructor where she taught beginner and intermediate Spanish to college undergraduates.
-She also facilitated online professional development courses for West Virginia teachers for WVLearns.
-She enjoys spending time with her family and friends, reading and enjoying the outdoors.
+She also facilitates online professional development courses for West Virginia teachers for WVLearns.
+She enjoys spending time with her family and friends, reading, and enjoying the outdoors.

 Charlie is the Physical Education teacher.
 He attended WVU and earned an undergraduate degree in Physical Education Teaching Education.
 He is currently working on obtaining his Master’s Degree in Special Education, Multicategorical Studies online at WVU.
 Originally from Columbia, MD, he went to WVU to play Ice Hockey for 2 years.
 He also enjoys playing pick-up basketball and exercise daily at the WVU rec center.